dannymui/strava/README.md

-strava
+Garming Connect -> Strava Uploader
 ======

-Garmin Connect - Strava Uploader
+Auto Download GPX file from Garmin Connect and upload to Strava for those tired after their workout.